jiangyigithub/my_offer/longman3000/vlog/15foot.md

 There is no formal structure for negotiating pay increases.

 **formally**
+We announced a decision formally recognizing the new government.

 **formation**
 We now know a lot more about the early stages of planetary formation.